wcm-io-caravan/caravan-rhyme/README.md

 ## Rendering HAL resources in your web service

 For the server-side implementation of your HAL API, you will have to implement the annotated API interfaces you've defined before.
-You can then use the [Rhyme](core/src/main/java/io/wcm/caravan/rhyme/api/Rhyme.java) facade to automatically render a HAL+JSON representation based on the annotation found in the interfaces:
+You can then use the [Rhyme](core/src/main/java/io/wcm/caravan/rhyme/api/Rhyme.java) facade to automatically render a HAL+JSON representation based on the annotation found in the interfaces.

+What's important to note is that **you should only create a single `Rhyme` instance** in the life-cycle of an incoming request.

 ```java
     // create a single Rhyme instance as early as possible in the request-cycle